Suzuki DR200SE Review

 That being said, on fire roads, dirt roads, and camping trails this bike is perfect.
 You can even through a bit of gear on the back for some motorcycle camping.

 The tires on this motorcycle are decent for stock, but they will limit you if you plan on riding a lot in the mud and sand.
 They just don’t give the type of traction you will need.
 On dirt trails it is a different story as this bike really grips and becomes a lot of fun.
 If this is your first motorcycle and you are buying it to learn on the street then you won’t be disappointed in the least, this bike was made for tooling around town.

-I’ve also seen a few conversion of this bike into a supermoto by adjusting the suspenpension and slapping on some street tires.
+I’ve also seen a few conversions of this bike into a supermoto by adjusting the suspenpension and slapping on some street tires.
 If you do this then it really doesn’t do well on the dirt, but it can make some of the twistier roads a bit more fun.

-Street Legal Fun
+Lots of Street Legal Fun in the DR200SE

 It is 100% street legal with a license plate holder, turn signals and mirrors.
 Dual sports are generally pretty tough and this little bike is no exception, dropping it at low speeds which is a common beginner mistake won’t cause any major damage to the bike.
 The DR200SE comes in at a slim 249 pounds dry, which make low speed maneuvers with really easy compared to a larger sportbike.
 The light weight can be a double edged sword when traveling at higher speeds as you tend to get blown around more by the wind.